FAIR-FATE: Fair Federated Learning with Momentum: Introduction

-Several experiments are conducted on a range of non-identical data distributions at each client, considering the different sensitive attributes and target classes in each dataset.
-Experimental results on the described datasets demonstrate that FAIR-FATE significantly outperforms state-of-the-art fair Federated Learning algorithms on fairness without neglecting model performance under different data distributions.
+Several experiments are conducted on real world datasets \cite{compas, adult, law-school, dutch-census} with a range of non-identical data distributions at each client, considering the different sensitive attributes and target classes in each dataset.
+Experimental results demonstrate that FAIR-FATE outperforms state-of-the-art fair Federated Learning algorithms on fairness without neglecting model performance under different data distributions.

-To the best of our knowledge, this is the first approach in machine learning that aims to achieve fairness using a fair Momentum estimate.
-In addition, FAIR-FATE is a flexible algorithm that does not rely on any fairness local strategy at each client.

-The remainder of this work is organized as follows: Section 2 provides information relevant for understanding the work, Section 3 presents related work on fair Federated Learning, Section 4 describes FAIR-FATE, Section 5 presents the experimental setup and results, and Section 6 presents the conclusion and possible future research.